Corporate and academic stowaway; designer-developer, educator, and wordsmith.

 Faculty Exhibition Poster

-WYSIWYG (What You See Is What You Get) — Montserrat College of Art Faculty Exhibition Poster, 3-color screen print on plexiglass, 18 in. × 24 in., printed by Anthony Landry (at Proletariat Press); designed in 2004.
+WYSIWYG (What You See Is What You Get) — Montserrat College of Art Faculty Exhibition Poster, 3-color screen print on plexiglass, 18 in. × 24 in. (~ A2), printed by Anthony Landry (at Proletariat Press): designed in 2004.

-More often than not, I design in code, in the browser, and sometimes in Figma or Sketch or any tool other than a hammer.
-(I’m open to new tools and workflows.)
-And don’t forget about paper, too.
+More often than not, I design in code, in the browser, in Figma, Sketch, or any tool other than a hammer.
+And let’s not forget about paper.
+(Low-fi paper prototyping for the win.)